Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 Stove Top Beef Stew

-Long time readers may recognize this recipe as Ben’s Beef Stew – it just got a photo upgrade is all!
-I credit my husband Ben with the ingenious idea of turning Beef Stew, classically made with big hunks of beef and large chunks of carrots and potatoes (which again, I just cannot) into this luscious, gravy-type dish.
+Long time readers may recognize this recipe as Ben’s Beef Stew, as I credit my husband Ben with the ingenious idea of turning Beef Stew, classically made with big hunks of beef and large chunks of carrots and potatoes, into this luscious, gravy-type dish.

 beef stew made on the stove top in a bowl